In 1868 the Statue of Joseph Howard "Old Blind Joe", erected by public subscription was unveiled in

 Message reads, Dear Friend

-Yes by all means send it by sat along GL yes we are having better weather here it has been lovely for the last few days
+Yes by all means send it by sat along GL yes we are having better weather here it has been lovely for

 Kindest Regards from